 The chip breaker is represented by additional letters or symbols at the end of the code.
 It describes the design features that help break the chips into manageable pieces, improving chip control and reducing heat buildup during machining.
 Each manufacturer develops their own chip breakes and their codes, but chip breaker designs can be specified as:

-allows machinists to select the appropriate insert for their specific machining needs.
+In summary, understanding of turning insert codes allows machinists to select the appropriate insert for their specific machining needs.
 By considering the insert's shape, relief angle, tolerance, cross-section type, cutting edge length, thickness, nose radius, and chip breaker features, machinists can achieve optimal performance, precision, and efficiency in their operations.